Prokan Grills Unveils KANO, the First Outdoor Oven with Digital Temp Control, Delivering Precise Al Fresco Cooking

 • Automatic Rotating Pizza Stone: L-shaped burner and rotating stone distribute heat evenly for perfect pizzas and other foods.

-• Preheat Efficiency: Reaches 800°F in just 15 minutes, minimizing cooking time.
+• Preheat Efficiency: Reaches 430°C in just 15 minutes, minimizing cooking time.

 • Customizable Doneness Levels: Use the digital meat probe to control the desired doneness precisely.